aneshas/gourmet/README.md

 [![codecov](https://codecov.io/gh/tonto/gourmet/branch/master/graph/badge.svg)](https://codecov.io/gh/tonto/gourmet)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tonto/gourmet)](https://goreportcard.com/report/github.com/tonto/gourmet)

-Gourmet is a light weight load balancer written in Go as a personal experiment.
+Gourmet is a light weight L7 proxy written in Go as a personal experiment.
-It offers a number of features, such as multiple upstream definitions, multiple upstream backends, configurable upstream load balancing algorithms, weight, passive health checks etc...
+It offers a number of features, such as service discovery (static/dynamic), load balancing, passive health checks, TLS termination etc...

-Primary use for gourmet would as a reverse proxy to load balance http requests, or to use it as a simple api gateway.

 ## Configuration
 Here is an example configuration with all the options that are configurable at this moment: